CUB1CWH/rk918-fw/README.md

 # Introduction
 <img width="608" height="299" alt="RK logo" src="https://github.com/user-attachments/assets/90ca562b-454c-4ab9-a1ba-7a427c989565" />

 This repository is for the RK ROYAL KLUDGE RK918/RK919 US ANSI (or UK) layout firmware updater.
-If you're having any issues related to installing the wrong firmware on your board, then this would help.
+If you're having any issues related to installing the wrong firmware on your board or need to rewrite/sniff the firmware, then this would help.
 This firmware updater tool was sent by the engineers at rd02@rkgaming.com Huge thanks to them for successfully recovering my RK918